 2. More young drivers on the roads

-With the schools, colleges and universities breaking up for summer, that means more young drivers who have only recently passed their tests will be out on the roads.
+With the schools, colleges and universities breaking up for summer, that means more young drivers will be out on the roads.

 The combination of inexperience and over-confidence can spell trouble behind the wheel, so it pays to be on your guard to avoid being caught up in an accident with a younger driver.

 The school holidays also mean more drivers journeying with their kids in the car, heading off for days out or breaks away.

 As any parent will tell you, driving with youngsters in the car can be a real challenge, whether it’s the regular question of whether you’re nearly there yet or fights breaking out in the backseats over a lack of sharing.